D&D Beyond: Sigil

+Later that month, senior game rules specialist Andy Collin announced on social media that roughly thirty "developers (90% of the team)", including himself, "were laid off from the Sigil team at Wizards of the Coast".
+An internal communication on the layoffs, attributed to Dungeons & Dragons and Hasbro Direct senior vice president Dan Rawson, stated "our aspirations for Sigil as a large, standalone game with a distinct monetization path will not be realized" and that they "will transition Sigil to a DDB feature".
+Rascal reported that "the atmosphere surrounding work on Sigil had felt off and increasingly strained since late last year, following a disastrous Gen Con 2024 tech demo".
+Rascal noted sources described "a company-wide lack of coordination" and "a lack of corporate leadership" that hindered the project's development, as the Sigil team "never interacted with the book publishing team" and "stumbled into" D&D Beyond's Maps VTT playtest; additionally, an employee claimed Wizards of the Coast engineers "constantly clashed with D&D Beyond staff over access" to internal data.
+There was also "a lack of interest from Hasbro management" and Hasbro "at no point cared to understand the difference" between a VTT and a video game, especially in terms of revenue potential.
+In October 2025, D&D Beyond announced that it would sunset Sigil with its servers shutting down at the end of October 2026.
+Content created by users "within Sigil will no longer be accessible".

 Pricing

 D&D Beyond derives its income from digital content purchases, subscriptions, and advertising.
 Its tools are generally free to use, though some require an account (which can be made for free); however, viewing the full details of content from the official Dungeons & Dragons fifth edition books requires owning that content on D&D Beyond or having it shared with you.
 This content can be bought as a one-time purchase; buying a subscription does not grant access to any content.
 The Verge highlighted that the acquisition by Hasbro "shifts D&D Beyond from a royalty-based revenue source for Wizards of the Coast to in-house development".